dokababa/kaggle-competitions/README.md

 # kaggle-competitions

-A scrapbook of every Kaggle competition I take a serious crack at.
-One folder per competition, each one a self-contained writeup of how I attacked it, what worked, what didn't, the scripts I'd want to reach for again, and the final rank.
+I will dump all my kaggle competitions here.
+One folder per competition, each one a self-contained writeup of how I approached it, what worked, what didn't, the scripts I'd want to reach for again, and the final rank.

-I started this because I kept losing the threads of what I learned between competitions — local folders piled up, scripts got stale, the lessons faded.
-This repo is the canonical home now: I work locally during a competition, then dump the cleaned-up artifacts here and wipe the local folder.
-Future-me only needs to look in one place.
+I started this because I kept losing the threads of what I learned between competitions and local folders piled up, scripts got stale, the lessons faded.
+This repo is intended to dump all important competition stuff before deleting locally.
+Good old claude can help with documentation.

 ## Competitions